hafsa-dreamyland/Hacker_News/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by [hafsa-dreamyland].

 ## License